These keto carrot cake muffins are incredibly moist with a flavorsome crumb filled with crunchy pieces of pecans.

 Then, gradually add the flour mix into the wet ingredients and stir until the batter is smooth.

 Finally, stir in shredded carrots and chopped pecans and fill evenly a 12-muffin tin filled with a paper liner.

-Transfer the baked muffins into a cooling rack and wait few hours before frosting.
+Transfer the baked muffins to a cooling rack and wait for a few hours before frosting.
 The muffins get their best texture after 2 hours.

 If you want to turn these carrot cake muffins with almond flour into cupcakes, add my cream cheese frosting on top!
 But first, make sure the muffins are cool, or the frosting will melt.